-The Borland Groover Foundation Financial Assistance Program benefits individuals in North Florida who have recently been diagnosed with colon cancer and are seeking financial assistance for medical services relating to gastroenterology.
+The Program benefits individuals in North Florida who have recently been diagnosed with colon cancer and are seeking financial assistance for medical services relating to gastroenterology.

-The Program oﬀers financial assistance to help qualiﬁed applicants pay for gastroenterology services based on their ﬁnancial needs.
+- The Program oﬀers financial assistance to help qualiﬁed applicants pay for gastrointestinal services based on their ﬁnancial needs.

-It is available for patients who have been diagnosed with colon cancer at least 6 months prior to application date.
+- It is available for individuals who are diagnosed with colon cancer and require financial assistance.

-If awarded, the Foundation will pay medical expenses relating to gastroenterological services directly to the patient’s provider.
+- If awarded, the Foundation will pay medical expenses relating to gastrointestinal services directly to the patient’s provider.
 Unpaid invoices must be submitted with the Program Application.

 350% of Federal poverty level guidelines